 New Jersey First Lady Mary Pat Christie was born in Paoli, Pennsylvania.
 She attended the University of Delaware as an undergraduate student, and later received a Master’s Degree in Business Administration and Finance from Seton Hall University.
-She currently works as a Managing Director at Angelo, Gordon & Co.
+She most recently worked as a Managing Director at Angelo, Gordon & Co.

 Mrs. Christie and her husband, Governor Chris Christie, met in college and have been married since 1986.
 They, along with their four children – Andrew, Sarah, Patrick, and Bridget – are proud to call Mendham, New Jersey home.